HadrienG2/phalanstery/README.md

 dependencies have completed successfully.

-This is an area where I need feedback on use cases: this cancelation model is not as general as a model where dependent tasks are merely notified of parent cancelation.
+This is an area where I need feedback on use cases: this cancelation model is not as general as a model where dependent jobs are merely notified of parent cancelation.
 However, it is also easier for developers to use, and seems applicable in most asynchronous computation scenarios.
 Do you foresee a major use case where it would not be appropriate?

-### Asynchronous tasks
+### Asynchronous jobs

-An asynchronous task is a user-defined cooperative multi-tasking work-item, implemented as a tagged type which communicates with the underlying task scheduler using a dispatching method.
+An asynchronous job is a user-defined cooperative multi-tasking work-item, implemented as a tagged type, which communicates with the underlying job scheduler using dispatching methods.

-When an asynchronous task is scheduled for execution, the library provides the client with an event, which may be used to track the progress of said task.
-In addition, a task may, both at scheduling time and at any later time during execution, opt to wait for a list of events.
-This effectively creates a dynamic event-based task dependency graph, which is a very powerful primitive when composing complex asynchronous computations.
+When an asynchronous job is scheduled for execution, the library provides the client with an event, which may be used to track the progress of said job.
+In addition, a job may, both at scheduling time and at any later time during execution, opt to wait for a list of events.
+This effectively creates a dynamic event-based job dependency graph, which is a very powerful primitive when composing complex asynchronous computations.

 By design, this execution model makes it hard to accidentally create a cyclic dependency graph, which would result in a deadlock.
 This improves usability and voids the need for expensive and complex runtime cycle detection algorithms.

-A task is scheduled for execution as soon as a CPU core is available, and then has multiple avenues for interacting with the scheduler and its clients.
-Depending on the program requirements, an asynchronous task may opt to run continuously to completion in order to maximize its performance and minimize its latency, or it may yield control to the scheduler often in order to avoid starving other tasks and receive up-to-date information from the outside world.
+A job is scheduled for execution as soon as a CPU core is available, and then has multiple avenues for interacting with the scheduler and its clients.
+Depending on the program requirements, an asynchronous job may opt to run continuously to completion in order to maximize its performance and minimize its latency, or it may yield control to the scheduler often in order to avoid starving other jobs and receive up-to-date information from the outside world.

 Errors are propagated using exceptions, which are transparently caught by the scheduler and transmitted